Asutosh College

-Asutosh College, established in 1916, is a government aided Premier affiliated college in Kolkata, considered one of the most prestigious College under Calcutta University.
-It offers undergraduate level courses in various arts and science subjects and also postgraduate degrees in select science and arts subjects.
+Asutosh College, established in 1916, is a premier government aided college in Kolkata and under Calcutta University.
+It offers undergraduate level courses in various science and art subjects, also postgraduate degrees in select science and arts subjects.
 This college is situated in Southern Kolkata, close to the Jatin Das Park Metro Station, gate No. 2.
 It is affiliated to the University of Calcutta.